24–25 April 2026

 Universidad del Magdalena, Santa Marta, Colombia

-About the Science Pre-Conference
+About the Science & Policy Pre-Conference

-The Science Pre-Conference on Transitioning Away from Fossil Fuels brings together experts from economics, political science, law, sociology, etc. to address one of the most pressing governance challenges of our time: how to manage a rapid, fair, and effective transition away from fossil fuels.
+The Conference brings together experts from economics, political science, law, sociology, and other disciplines to address one of the most pressing governance challenges of our time: how to manage a rapid, fair, and effective transition away from fossil fuels.

-Building on insights from previous International Conferences on Fossil Fuel Supply and Climate Policy, the Fossil Fuel Non-Proliferation Treaty Initiative, and the work of the World Commission on the Fossil Fuel Phaseout, and the Salzburg Dialogues on Prosperity Post Fossil Fuels, among others, the event will showcase novel research on managed decline pathways, political feasibility, and legal and institutional innovations.
+Building on insights from previous International Conferences on Fossil Fuel Supply and Climate Policy, the Fossil Fuel Non-Proliferation Treaty Initiative, the work of the World Commission on the Fossil Fuel Phaseout, and the Salzburg Dialogues on Prosperity Post Fossil Fuels, among others, the event will showcase novel research on managed decline pathways, political feasibility, and legal and institutional innovations.
 A central aim is to strengthen the link between research and policymaking to help shape actionable, evidence-based phaseout strategies and to inform efforts to shape global and national phaseout roadmaps.

 Objectives